 How much detail is required for each phase of the criminal procedures will vary depending on the nature of your charges and what agency is prosecuting you.
-For example, Texas has a bi-furcated trial system where first you must be found guilty, and then the jury can hear punishment evidence.
+For example, Texas has a bifurcated trial system where first you must be found guilty, and then the jury can hear punishment evidence.
 A jury is given a range of punishment to assess in your case.
-The range of punishment for a first degree felony is not less than five years and up to ninety-nine years or life.
+The range of punishment for a first-degree felony is not less than five years and up to ninety-nine years of life.
 This is in stark contrast to the federal procedural law.
 Federal judges assess punishment and are required to utilize federal sentencing guidelines instead of a wide range system.
-A federal defendant’s criminal history will be researched and summarized in a report by a federal probation officer.
-It’s much easier to predict what your sentence will be in the federal system because the punishment procedures are based on a point system.
+A federal defendant’s criminal history will be researched and summarized in a federal probation officer report.
+It’s much easier to predict your sentence in the federal system because the punishment procedures are based on a point system.

 Substantive Law and Elements

 Substantive law, on the other hand, deals with the “substance” of your charges.
 Every charge is comprised of elements.
 Elements are the specific acts needed to complete a crime.
-Substantive law requires that the prosecutor prove every element of a crime in order for someone to be convicted of that crime.
-What elements are required will depend on the crime with which you are charged and the state’s substantive laws.
+Substantive law requires that the prosecutor prove every crime element for someone to be convicted of that crime.
+What elements are required will depend on the crime you are charged with and the state’s substantive laws.
 For example, for a felony driving while intoxicated charge, most states require prosecutors to prove that:

 - You were driving or operating a motor vehicle;

 - And that you have prior convictions for driving while intoxicated.